 Johnny Lynch, The Pictish Trail

 Nationalist politics and indie music have always had a lot in common.
-A susceptibility to utopian populism, an inflated vision of one's own importance and sense of personal victimhood, and the belief that struggling to make rent gives one a grasp of macro-economic theory.
-These are all hallmarks of both the skinny mop-haired kid dancing badly at a gig and the beer-bellied bloke shouting at Asians outside a mosque.
+A susceptibility to utopian populism, an inflated vision of one’s own importance and sense of personal victimhood, and the belief that struggling to make rent gives one a grasp of macroeconomic theory.
+These are all hallmarks of both the skinny mop-haired kid dancing badly at a gig and the beer-bellied asshole shouting at Asians outside a mosque.

 The final great similarity between nationalism and indie music is the way talking about each of them can sometimes turn normally decent, openhearted people into raging ideologues.
 Reading the comments (from both sides) of many articles on Scottish independence often resembles nothing so much as listening to two indie geeks yell at each other about which one has the more obscure Jesus and Mary Chain bootleg.
 That kind of discourse has gotten people laid exactly never, and the sooner it’s left behind the better.

 Scotland as a nation has always punched well above its weight when it comes to quality guitar music.
 That a country with a population about the size of Brooklyn and Queens has produced luminaries from Arab Strap to Belle & Sebastian, not to mention the Bay City Rollers, must be a testament to some sort of national genius.

 Now, as Scotland faces its own national reckoning, it seemed only natural to ask the indie musician community—the key demographic in any advanced society—how they felt about the upcoming Independence Referendum.

 Django Django.
 Image via Wikimedia

 VICE: What kind of political ideals would you like to see an independent Scotland embodying—and do you think it’s realistic to expect them to be achieved?